hamk-uas/datacube-storage-lab/README.md

 sudo apt-get install gdal-bin libgdal-dev
 ````

-and pip packages (specifying the GDAL version you got from the above, if needed):
+and pip packages (specifying the GDAL version you got from the above, for example `gdal==3.8.4`, if needed to resolve unmet dependencies):

 ```
-pip install numpy zarr xarray pystac_client boto3 tenacity gdal==3.8.4
+pip install numpy zarr xarray pystac_client boto3 tenacity dotenv gdal
 ```

 ### CSC Puhti